-Tennessee Board of Regents institutions teach more than 8,000 courses to more than 1,000,000 classroom members every semester.
+Tennessee Institutions of Higher Education teach more than 8,000 courses to more than 1,000,000 classroom members every semester.
 That variety of course-work is necessary to support the immense variety of programs that we offer.
 However, the course enrollment is certainly not evenly distributed across those course offerings.
 In fact, more than half of the one-million-student enrollment is concentrated in only 30 classes.
-Further structural analysis of the curriculum shows that student success in these classes disproportionally affects student success across all TBR programs.
+Further structural analysis of the curriculum shows that student success in these classes disproportionally affects student success across all academic programs.

-Over 100 faculty teams were selected to develop these new approaches and to pilot them over the past two years.
+Over 200 faculty teams were selected to develop these new approaches and to pilot them over the past four years.
 A list of projects and final reports can be obtained by contacting the Acadmic Affairs Office 615-366-4471.

 Roughly 60% of the students entering Tennessee Board of Regents institutions have math, reading, or writing skills that are insufficient to enable them to successfully complete their degree.
 The traditional approach for these students is to have them begin their studies in a pre-college class to prepare them for the credit-bearing classes to come later.